Written by Dion Jay Tality

 1. Enhanced Customer Experience

 In business, companies should provide customers with various options.
 Offering multiple channels pleases customers and improves their experience.
-Those with omnichannel customer engagement strategies have an 89% customer retention rate.
-Hence, contact centers must leverage CCaaS to provide their customers with an omnichannel experience.
+Those with omnichannel customer engagement strategies have a better customer retention rate.
+Hence, contact centers must leverage CCaaS to provide customers with an omnichannel experience.

 2. Centralized Customer Interaction